thejsway/thejsway/manuscript/chapter17.md

 <label for="confirmation">Send me a confirmation email</label>
 ```

 Whenever the box is checked or unchecked by the user, a `change` event is kicked off.
-The `Event` object associated to this event has a `checked` boolean property that gives the new state of the field is (checked or not checked).
+The `Event` object associated to this event has a `checked` boolean property that gives the new state of the field (checked or not checked).

 The below code handles the `change` event on the checkbox to show a message in the console.